We'd like your feedback

 Contact the study team using the details below to take part.
 If there are no contact details below please ask your doctor in the first instance.

-Breast Neoplasms Triple Negative Breast Neoplasms
+Breast Neoplasm Triple Negative Breast Cancer (TNBC) HRD

 This information is provided directly by researchers, and we recognise that it isn't always easy to understand.
 We are working with researchers to improve the accessibility of this information.
 In some summaries, you may come across links to external websites.
 These websites will have more information to help you better understand the study.